AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

  itemPath='root/responsivegrid/text_20' />
  ```

-The `TestPage` component looks like this after adding the virtual component.
+The `TestPage` component looks like the following after adding the virtual component.

 ![Testing the virtual component](assets/external-spa-virtual-component.png)